jamesowusugithub/jamesowusugithub/README.md

 - 👋 Hi, I’m @jamesowusugithub
 - 👀 I’m interested in hello world
-- 🌱 I’m currently learning about fortnite
+- 🌱 Currently learning parallel programming on C

 <!---
 jamesowusugithub/jamesowusugithub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.